MasterReeve71/BitBurner-Scripts/README.txt

 First, use 'nano <name>.js' to create each of the scripts, using the name of each text file as <name> in the command.

 If you have at least 128GB of RAM in your 'home' server, just type 'start' to kick things off!
+Also, go right into the city and start studying Computer Science (for free) at the university.
+If you can already afford it, also go by the tech store and buy a TOR Router.

 ----------------------------------------------------------------------